|Value||Eligibility||Open date||Close date|

 a.
 The scholarship has been established with the aim of attracting top candidates, who have well-developed research projects and who would be competitive at top international institutes of higher learning, to do their research degree at the Sydney Law School.
 The School may also prioritise candidates whose research aligns with the School's strategic research priorities.

 b.
-The successful applicant will be awarded the Scholarship on the basis of:
+The successful candidate will be awarded the Scholarship on the basis of:

 I. academic merit,

 c.
-The successful applicant will be awarded the Scholarship on the nomination of Sydney Law School Associate Dean (Research Education), or their nominated delegate(s).
+The successful candidate will be awarded the Scholarship on the nomination of Sydney Law School Associate Dean (Research Education), or their nominated delegate(s).

 a.
 The Scholarship will provide a stipend allowance equivalent to the University of Sydney’s Research Training Program (RTP) Stipend rate (indexed on 1 January each year), subject to satisfactory academic performance, as per below duration: